samchon/openapi/examples/function-calling/prompts/leica-m6.md

 I will create a sale with the following details.

+Target section is "general", and  channel is "samchon".
+About the categories, just select proper things by your decision.

 ### Content

 At first, the title of the sale is **"Leica M6 (2022 Reissue): The Return of a Legend"**.